tutorintelligence/tutor_flake/README.md

 * Enforce calling await on async methods
     * I would like to do this - but I don't know how to identify if a method is async
+* No adjacent positional arguments with same typing - unless positional only

 ## Installation and Configuration